kjhsdgf/Collin-Neural-Network/Documents/Meeting Notes - Fri 12-1-17.md

 			Section 1: Introduction
 			Section 2: Architecture of a Neural Network
 			Section 3: How a Neural Network works?
-					3.1 Choosing Hyperparamters for training algorithm
+					3.1 Choosing Hyperparameters for training algorithm
 					3.2 Forward Propagation Algorithm
 						3.2.1 Role of Activation Function in a Neural Network 3.3 Cost Function